Some1and2-XC/Kyros/README.md

  # Function for Getting Data through Text Box Input
 f.GetData()

- # Function for setting the function used by Kairos [Very Optional]
+ # Function for setting the function used by Kyros [Very Optional]
 f.SetFunction(func=function)

  # Function that opens a Turtle Window as a Display